 Step 1: Define your goals

 The first step in crafting a meal plan that fits your unique needs and preferences — and therefore actually sets you up to stick to it — is to define upfront why exactly you want to meal plan in the first place.
-Are you trying to eat more or less or certain foods?
+Are you trying to eat more or less of certain foods?
 Do you need to cater to a specific health condition?
 Is the daily question of what to eat overwhelming you?
 Once you have a clear idea of what need meal planning can meet for you, you can make sure every decision in the process is geared toward meeting those specific goals.

 Step 2: Decide on your meal planning style

 There’s no one right way to meal plan.
 Some people like to do a big shop and then immediately spend the rest of the day cooking and portioning out meals for the week.
-Others prefer to do some light meal prep so ingredients are ready to go, but save the actual cooking for closer to meal time.
+Others prefer to do some light meal prep so ingredients are ready to go but save the actual cooking for closer to mealtime.
 And some people may like to do both — or plan on more than one grocery store trip!
 It’s really up to you, your schedule, and how much cooking and advance prep you want to do.

 Step 3: Look at your calendar

 One of the most important considerations to factor into your meal plan for the week ahead (or longer, if you choose to meal plan to infinity and beyond) is your schedule.
 Think of it like trying to swim against a current: it’s always easier to move with the flow than trying to command the water around you.
-You want to consider not only your busiest and lightest days so you can plan time for shopping and any cooking accordingly, but also how many meals out or takeaway allowances you might have — or when time constraints might make it an ideal time to have leftovers on hand!
-Ultimately you want to know exactly how many meals you should plan for and how many servings of each you’ll need.
+You want to consider not only your busiest and lightest days so you can plan time for shopping and any cooking accordingly but also how many meals out or takeaway allowances you might have — or when time constraints might make it an ideal time to have leftovers on hand!
+Ultimately, you want to know exactly how many meals you should plan for and how many servings of each you’ll need.

 Step 4: Take inventory of your pantry and fridge